AdobeDocs/experience-manager-65.en/help/sites-administering/notification.md

 Next, configure your SMTP OAuth provider by following the procedure below:

+>[!WARNING]
+>
+>If, after completing this configuration, you ever change *any* of the values in the OSGi configuration **CQ Mailer SMTP OAuth2 Provide**, then you must reauthorize again following these steps.
+>
+>If these are not performed, the access token stored at `/conf/global/settings/mailer/oauth` will be invalid and the OAuth2 connection to the SMTP server will fail.

 1. Open the AEM Web Console by going to `http://serveraddress:serverport/system/console/configMgr`
 1. Look for, then click **CQ Mailer SMTP OAuth2 Provider**

 1. Fill in the required information as follows:
    * Authorization URL: `https://accounts.google.com/o/oauth2/auth`
    * Token URL: `https://accounts.google.com/o/oauth2/token`